IDA-HumanCapital/fife/docs/user_guide.md

 }
 ```

-This document was most recently updated 24 July 2020.
+This document was most recently updated 13 August 2020.